 As measures of student achievement, the School of Education and Law School monitor student performance on licensure and certification examinations with the goal of maintaining or improving scores over time.

+The School of Education tracks scores and pass rates on Virginia licensing exams.
 The Law School tracks bar exam pass rates.
 Graduates sit for the bar exam in the state where they expect to practice law.
-William & Mary law graduates choose to practice, and thus sit for the bar exam, in states throughout the country.
-Bar passage rates where five or more students sat for the exam in the year indicated are as follows:
+W&M law graduates choose to practice, and thus sit for the bar exam, in states throughout the country.

 Employment & Other Indicators of Student Achievement

-William & Mary collects first destination outcomes within 6 months of graduation for all undergraduates, with a response rate of over 60%.
-In 2017, the response rate was 74%.
-A summary for responses show the breadth of post-graduate professional and educational pursuits of our most recent graduates.
-Typically, about 60% of recent graduates are employed; 29% are enrolled in or planning to enroll in graduate or professional schools and 11% are looking for work or doing other things, such as traveling and volunteering.
-William & Mary’s Cohen Career Center publishes a summary of first destinations and outcomes (see W&M Class of 2017).
+William & Mary collects next destination outcomes within six months of graduation for all undergraduates, with a knowledge rate (data from survey responses and reliable knowledge) of over 60%.
+For the Class of 2018, the rate was 72%.
+A summary of responses shows the breadth of post-graduate professional and educational pursuits of our most recent graduates.
+About 76% of recent graduates are employed; 17% are enrolled in or planning to enroll in graduate or professional schools and 7% are looking for work or doing other things, such as traveling and volunteering.

-Arts & Sciences graduate programs compile portfolios of student achievement that include awards/honors, fellowships, research grants, internships, conference presentations, publications, community service/outreach, and recent alumni employment/positions.
-The compilations attest to the high quality of graduate students' scholarly work and successes.
-The portfolios also can be useful to prospective students looking for a sense of how they might achieve their own academic goals through pursuit of a particular graduate degree.
-Programs also collect information on their graduates (Anthropology, Applied Science, Computer Science, History, Physics).
+The Arts & Sciences graduate programs collect information on their graduates such as placements, publications, and research completed (Anthropology, Applied Science, Computer Science, History, Physics).
 The School of Education also posts current positions and comments from their graduates.
 The School of Marine Science presents alumni portfolios that include professional positions and activities of marine science graduates and describe how their degrees contribute to their professional pursuits.

-The School of Business collects data on graduate business student who have received offers of employment by graduation and three months after graduation, type of industry, and compensation.
-For example, 92% of the 2017 full-time MBA Class received job offers within three months of graduation with an average base salary of $84,966.
+The Raymond A. Mason School of Business collects data on graduate business students who have received offers of employment by graduation and three months after graduation, type of industry, and compensation.
+For example, 91% of the 2019 full-time MBA Class seeking employment received job offers within three months of graduation with an average base salary of $95,159.

-In the Law School, the Office of Career Services tracks and publicly reports employment data for the most recent graduating class as of ten months after their graduation (March).
-For the class of 2017, information about post-graduate placement was obtained for 206 of 208 graduates.
-Of those, 187 were employed and 1 was pursuing a degree full-time.
+In the Law School, the Office of Career Services tracks and publicly reports employment data for the most recent graduating class as ten months after their graduation (March).
+For the class of 2019, information about post-graduate placement was obtained for 219 of 230 graduates.
+Of those, 217 were employed.
 The Law School also posts employment highlights of the graduating class.

-Evidence of the quality of William &Mary’s academic programs is also provided by various rankings.
-Academic excellence and other key components of William & Mary’s mission are noted when, for example, U.S. News & World Report ranks the College sixth among public universities in the nation, seventh among public universities for best undergraduate teaching, and 32nd overall among national universities.
-Forbes ranks William & Mary as the tenth best state supported school and 30th among reaearch universities.
-Specific programs also are ranked: Bloomberg Businessweek ranked William & Mary's undergraduate business school the 12th in the nation.
-U.S. News & World Report ranked the graduate program in U.S. Colonial History third and the History program 27th, the Law School 41st and the School of Education 46th.
+Evidence of the quality of W&M’s academic programs is also provided by various rankings.
+Academic excellence and other key components of W&M’s mission are noted when, for example, U.S. News & World Report ranks the university 11th among public universities in the nation, fourth among public universities for best undergraduate teaching, and 39th overall among national universities.
+Forbes ranks W&M as the ninth best state-supported school and 31st among research universities.
+Specific programs also are ranked: Poets & Quants ranked W&M's Mason School of Business 15th among undergraduate business schools in the nation.
+U.S. News & World Report ranked the graduate program in U.S. Colonial History first and the History program 26th, and the Law School 35th.